 Your students will learn about the internal anatomy of a fish as an instructor demonstrates a fish dissection in our fish lab.
-In addition, students will grab a cane pole, bait their hook, and test their skill and patience as they go after "the big one."
+Then, based on your selection, students will either participate in fishing or fish seining.
+Students will grab a cane pole, bait their hook, and test their skill and patience as they go after "the big one."
+Or, using minnow traps and seining nets, students will catch a variety of fish and examine them for color, size, and shape.